 Need a beautiful box to put a special gift in?
-Why buy decorative boxes when you can easily DIY!
+Why buy decorative boxes when you can easily decorate boxes with stencil!

-Turn any plain and boring box into a special gift box by decorating it using stencils!
+Turn any plain and boring box into a special gift box by decorating it using stencil!

 Like this idea?
 This tutorial will show you the basics of stenciling, which you can also apply on other materials such as fabric and plain paper.
 But before heading over to the step-by-step tutorial, get some inspiration first by viewing our album of DIY decorative boxes below!

 Click on any image to start lightbox display.
 Use your Esc key to close the lightbox.

 - Acrylic Paint (or any thick paint, not water colors)

 - Scrap Paper